|

 daughter Jackie (married to Malcolm) and a son Gary (married

-to Viv) who all live and
+to Viv)who all live and

 work in Edinburgh.

-He worked for Barclay, Ross &
+worked for Barclay, Ross & Hutchison, Forfar, for one year

-Constabulary in 1956 as a Police Cadet.
-In 1959
+before joining Angus Constabulary in 1956 as a Police Cadet.

-working for seven years in Kirriemuir he was posted back to
+Kirriemuir he was posted back to Arbroath.
+In 1970 he

-Arbroath.
-In 1970 he was transferred to plain clothes
+was transferred to plain clothes duties and was in the

-the rest of his service, initially in Arbroath and latterly
+service, initially in Arbroath and latterly in Forfar.

-two years and with the drugs squad for seven years.
+with the drugs squad for seven years.
+In 1984 he was

-In 1984 he was promoted to Detective Sergeant and left the
+promoted to Detective Sergeant and left the Police Service

-Police Service in 1989.
+in 1989.

 In